-In the summer between fifth and sixth grade, the first step in the Bar/Bat/B Mitzvah process begins!
-Please provide Rabbi Shoshana with your child's birthday and preferred B Mitzvah month.
-She'll then check to see when they turn 13 according to the Hebrew calendar.
+In the summer between fifth and sixth grade, and possibly into seventh grade, the first step in the Bar/Bat/B Mitzvah process begins!
+Please provide Rabbi Jonathan with your child's birthday and preferred B Mitzvah month.
+He'll then check to see when they turn 13 according to the Hebrew calendar.
 Students must attend a minimum of two years of Hebrew School at HCS before their B Mitzvah.
-Rabbi Shosh will confirm a possible date with you.
+Rabbi Jonathan will confirm a possible date with you.
 It is the synagogue's policy to schedule B Mitzvah only on Saturday mornings.

-HCS member Jenn Lieberman is a volunteer liaison to all HCS families who engage in the B Mitzvah journey.
-Please be in touch with Jenn after familiarizing yourself with this manual so that she can help you throughout the journey!
-Jenn can be reached at (347) 610-7771.
+HCS member Jen Lieberman is a volunteer liaison to all HCS families who engage in the B Mitzvah journey.
+Please be in touch with Jen after familiarizing yourself with this manual so that she can help you throughout the journey!
+Jen can be reached at (347) 610-7771 or at jennifer.ann.lieberman@gmail.com.